Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Experiments

 \textbf{Implementation Details.} The main experiments of RL training are conducted on {Qwen2.5-7B-Instruct}~\citep{yang2024qwen2}.
 Analyses on other architecture scales and types can be seen in Sec.~\ref{sec:arch}.
 For the GN, CD, PE, and MR tasks, the interactive feedback is rule-based; for the SP dataset, a {Qwen2.5-14B-Instruct} model simulates the ``user'' and provides the interactive feedback.
 See more implementation details in Appendix~\ref{app:impl}.

 \textbf{Evaluation Metrics.} For the GN, CD, and MR tasks, we report \textit{Exact Match} (EM), which measures whether the final prediction made by the LLM exactly matches the hidden number, ground-truth circuit, or the correct movie recommendation.
 For the SP task, we use the \textit{F1} score (both word-level and character-level) to assess the similarity between the ground-truth explanation and the solution produced by the LLM.
 For PE, we report \textit{Binary Similarity}, which compares the LLM-estimated vector against the ground-truth preference vector using cosine similarity.
-Specifically, we threshold the cosine score at $0.88$: values above the threshold are labeled as $1$, and values below as $0$.
+Specifically, we threshold the cosine score at $0.88$: values above the threshold are labeled as $1$, and values below as $0$. {In Appendix~\ref{app:thres}, we also explore the sensitivity with other thresholds.}